 Interested in Twice Exceptionality?

 Karen, one of our giftEDnz members, is interested in reigniting the Twice Exceptional Special Interest Group (SIG) and is hoping to get some support from interested members.
-So if any of you are especially interested in the area of twice or multi-exceptionality, do get in touch with us at email@example.com and we will send your details on to Karen.
+So if any of you are especially interested in the area of twice or multi-exceptionality, do get in touch with us at email@example.com and we will send your details on to Karen or join the giftEDnz Multi-exceptional Special Interest Group Facebook group.
+You need to be a giftEDnz member to join.

 Successful Emerging Researchers Retreat